Handling Claims with Multiple Budget Allocations and Contributions

 After uploading the SAH Payment Statement Summary (Services Australia) to CareVision, the dashboard shows:

-Reconciliation Status: Pending - Accepted
+Reconciliation Status: Accepted

 How It Appears in the Invoice